-One of the world’s oldest locomotives, Agenoria is a close relative of the first locomotive to run in the USA, the Stourbridge Lion of 1828.
-The company of Foster, Rastrick built only four locomotives, and three went to the Delaware and Hudson Canal Company.
-The remaining one was Agenoria, which takes its name from a Roman Goddess.
-It was supplied to Staffordshire’s Shutt End Colliery where it pulled coal wagons for 35 years.
+Agenoria is a close relative of the first locomotive to run in the USA, the Stourbridge Lion of 1828.
+Foster, Raistrick and Company built only four locomotives, and three went to the Delaware and Hudson Canal Company.

 - Locomotives and Rolling Stock

 We encourage the use and reuse of our collection data.